ambrosia-ingoglia/Reading-and-Writing-C/README.md

 Asynchronous I/O
     Wrote a routine which prints each character of my name to 'stdout' over and over again until it has completed writing/creating a file called 'asynchronous_output.txt'.

-Wrote three programs (10 pts each) to read a large file (15 MB), one uses read(), the second uses readv() and the third uses fread().
+Wrote three programs to read a large file (15 MB), one uses read(), the second uses readv() and the third uses fread().
 Compared their speeds in reading LoremIpsum.txt